andrewjsmith00/notes/Compute/EC2/Placement Groups.md

-# Placement Groups
 When you launch an EC2 instance, it will attempt to place it in such a way that all instances are spread out across underlying hardware to minise failures.
 You can use placement groups to influence a group of interdependent instances to meet the needs for your workload.
 Depending on the type of workload you can use one of the following:
 - Cluster: Pack instances closely inside an AZ.
 This enables workloads to achieve low-latency network performance needed for applications such as HPC.
 - Partition: Spreads instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different parititions.
-Used by large distributed and replicated workloads like Hadoop, Cassandra and Kafka.
+Used by large distributed and replicated workloads like [[Hadoop]], [[Apache Cassandra]] and [[Apache Kafka]].
 - Spread: Places small group of instances across distinct underlying hardware to reduce correlated failures.